kfriend/simple-ajax-form/README.md

 # Simple AJAX Form
-Class for submitting a simple form via AJAX (jQuery).
+Class for submitting a simple form via AJAX.
 Abstracted from common development patters with form development.